Motor learning can improve your ACL injury prevention

 - The instructions given in ACL injury prevention induce an internal focus of attention - that is attention is directed towards one’s own movements.
 In the motor learning domain direct this is defined as an internal focus of attention.
 Retention of motor skills in ACL injury prevention programs with IF instructions are generally not sustained over time.

-In this course the background theory of motor learning will be presented towards clinical application to implement an injury prevention program.
-A total of four (???) articles will be studied by participants prior to the study and discussed in groups for scientific relevance.
+The background theory of motor learning will be presented towards clinical application to implement an injury prevention program.
+A total of five articles will be studied by participants prior to the study and discussed in groups for scientific relevance.
 Results will be presented in a 5 minute pitch per group.
 These articles are related to the three key questions (see above) and form the foundation to advance our knowledge and also identify areas of interest for further research.
 The goal is to select up to two relevant research questions that may turn into a formal research project at an university.

 - Critically appraise scientific literature to enhance your daily clinical work